Peter W. M. Blayney: Early life and education

 Blayney was born on 22 January 1944 in Cambridge, England.

 He studied at the Royal College of Advanced Technology, Bristol Old Vic Theatre School, Northwestern Polytechnic and earned his BA and the University of London and his PhD at Trinity College, Cambridge.

 Career

 Blayney is currently an adjunct professor of English at the University of Toronto.

+Blayney was awarded the 1982 Wheatley Medal by the Society of Indexers.
 He was awarded a Guggenheim Fellowship in 1997 for research in bibliography.

-Blayney is a distinguished member of the Folger Institute where has lectured on "The Shakespeare First Folio, 1622-1930," directed the seminar, Printing and Publishing in the Age of Shakespeare, and served as a faculty member for the National Endowment for the Humanities course, "Habits of Reading in Early Modern England."
+Blayney is a distinguished member of the Folger Institute where he has lectured on "The Shakespeare First Folio, 1622-1930," directed the seminar, Printing and Publishing in the Age of Shakespeare, and served as a faculty member for the National Endowment for the Humanities course, "Habits of Reading in Early Modern England."

 In a review of Blayney's The Stationers’ Company and the Printers of London, 1501–1557, Ian Gadd noted, "I cannot overstate the importance of Blayney’s history for our understanding of the Stationers’ Company and the development of London book trade up to 1557.
 No one else could have written this work, and the Company is unlikely to have a better or more diligent historian."